 Lindsay Road Improvements: Ocotillo Road to Hunt Highway

-If you’d like to receive project updates or have questions regarding the project, please contact us.
+If you would like to receive project updates during construction or have questions regarding the project, please contact us.

-A "virtual" public meeting was held on Dec.
+A "virtual" public meeting was held during design on Dec.
 7, 2021 and information from that meeting is available below:

 Lindsay Road Ocotillo to Hunt Highway Project